waynegraham/registry.clir.org/_projects/2012-discovery-in-the-new-college-of-florida-archives.md

 ---
 layout: project
-title: "Discovery in the New College of Florida Archives"
+title: Discovery in the New College of Florida Archives
 ---